 A: If you know of a business or organisation in your local area that is welcoming and inclusive of the LGBTIQ community and you think they should be a registered Welcoming Place you can nominate them on our website to become a Member.
 We will contact the business or organisation to let them know about your nomination and extend an offer of membership to them.

 Q: As an individual can I become a member?

-- Nominate a Business – through our website you could nominate a business or service to become a Welcome Here Place.
-Nominations can be done at welcomehere.org.au/nominateabusiness.
+- Nominate a Business – through our website you can nominate a business or service to become a Welcome Here Place.
+Nominations can be done at

 - Provide Feedback – If you have a positive or negative experience and want to let us know please go to our Welcome Here website or you may wish to give your feedback directly to the member.

-- Celebrate LGBTIQ Diversity Days – this project is all about increase visibility and awareness of LGBTIQ communities and breaking down access barriers.
-Join in celebrating LGBTIQ days of significance on social media, at work or at your local club by downloading free Promo Kits from https://www.welcomehere.org.au/diversitydays.
+- Celebrate LGBTIQ Diversity Days – this project is all about increasing visibility, awareness and understanding of LGBTIQ communities thereby breaking down access barriers.
+Download free promotional kits for the many LGBTIQ Days of Significance from the project website.

 Q: Can a community member celebrate LGBTIQ Diversity Days?